aforouz/Latex/README.md

 # Latex
 Some useful templates for latex.

-## Thesis_Sample_IUT
+## Isfahan_University_of_Technology
-A thesis sample for mathematical sciences students of Isfahan university of technology (IUT).
+A thesis, a presentation, and a poster sample for mathematical sciences students of Isfahan University of Technology (IUT).